Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Background

 Our NRP stratified random audit sample covers from 2006 to 2014.
-We use 500 covariates as inputs to the model which are a superset of those currently used for fitting the DIF model.\footnote{We omit several hand-crafted and proprietary features used by DIF that are transformations of the base set of features we retain; the omitted features do not add additional external information.} The covariates we use include every value reported by a taxpayer on a tax return.
-Table~\ref{tab:NRP} provides summary statistics of the NRP research audits conducted on a yearly basis.
+We use 500 covariates as inputs to the model which are a superset of those currently used for fitting the DIF model.
+The covariates we use include every value reported by a taxpayer on a tax return.
+For example, the amount reported in Box 9 of Form 1040 is Total income and would be included in these covariates. \ifarxiv Table~\ref{tab:NRP} \else Table 5 \fi , in the Appendix, provides summary statistics of the NRP research audits conducted on a yearly basis.
 Since NRP audits are stratified, the unweighted means represent the average adjustment made by the IRS to that year's return for all audited taxpayers in the sample.
 The weighted mean takes into account stratification weights for each sample.
-One can think of the weighted mean as the average taxpayer misreporting across all taxpayers in the United States, while the unweighted mean is the average taxpayer misreporting in the NRP sample.\footnote{Because we do not perform detection controlled estimation here, our estimates may be lower than reported by IRS.}
+One can think of the weighted mean as the average taxpayer misreporting across all taxpayers in the United States, while the unweighted mean is the average taxpayer misreporting in the NRP sample.

-\textbf{Notation.} We formulate our models in a modified version of the structured bandit framework~\citep{mersereau2009structured}.
-In the MAB, an agent is given a finite set of arms ($\arms$) to choose from.
-The agent pulls an arm at each timestep ($t$) and then observes a reward for that arm ($r_t^a$).
-The agent then seeks to maximize the total reward, trading off exploration to find the optimal arm with exploitation in choosing the optimal reward as much as possible.
-The structured bandit setting assumes that arms can be parameterized by $\theta$ such that pulling one arm may provide information about another arm.
-We modify this setting as follows.

-At timestep $t$, there is a set $\arms_t$ of $N_t$ arms to choose from and a budget of $K_t$ arms that can be chosen.
-After all $K_t$ arms are chosen, their rewards are revealed.
-The goal is to maximize the average reward of the chosen batch of arms at a given timestep.
-However, the agent has an additional requirement that it be able to yield an accurate estimate of the average reward across all arms -- even those that have not been chosen (the population reward).
-As in the structured bandit setting, we assume that the reward can be modeled by a function $r_t^a = f_{\theta^*}(X^a_t)$ where $X_t^a$ are some set of features associated with arm $a$ at timestep $t$, and $\theta^*$ are the parameters of the true reward function.
-Thus, the agent must trade off exploration, exploitation, and accurate modeling.